mayconfmelo/min-article/docs/manual.typ

 )
 ```

-This commands shadows the default `#figure` command to add two arguments to it.
+This command shadows the default `#figure` command to add two arguments to it.
-As the ABNT NBT 6022 requires, all figures must have a caption on its too and a
+The ABNT NBR 6022 requires that all figures have a caption above it and its
-source on its bottom, and this commands fulfills it by adding the `source`
+source below, and this command allows this by adding the `source` argument; the
-argument — the other argument, `aglignment`, is just miscelanea to align the
+other argument, `aglignment`, is just sintax sugar to align the figure using
-figure using less code.
+less code.

 #arg(
   "source:", ("string", "content"),
   required: true
 )[
-  The source of the information displayed in the figure — even if is the author
+  The source of the information displayed in the figure --- even if is the author
   itself.
-Generally, is a bibliographical reference or just "Author" and the
+Generally, is a bibliographical reference.
-  year of the figure criation.
 ]

 #arg(